Listing Your Node Pools

 list

-• (optional) project-name: The name of the project where the cluster will be created.
+• (optional) project-name: The name of the project containing the cluster and its node pools.

 Result sample